jtompkins/joshtompkins.com/_posts/2015-5-1-stop-returning-null.md

 }
 {% endhighlight %}

 Once this structure is established, returning an `EmptyAccount` is as easy as returning `Account.Empty`.
-As a bonus, you can now handle an empty value without having to interact directly with `EmptyAccount`, thus hiding the details of its implementation from consumers of `Account`:
+As a bonus, you can now handle an empty value without having to interact directly with `EmptyAccount`, hiding the details of its implementation from consumers of `Account`:

 {% highlight c# %}
 //let's assume that there's no id "-1"